 To be a leading authority locally and internationally in ocean conservation via sea turtle research, rehabilitation and educational programs.

 Loggerhead Marinelife Center History

-Over 30 years ago, long-time Juno Beach resident Eleanor Fletcher started what is now Loggerhead Marinelife Center.
+40 years ago, long-time Juno Beach resident Eleanor Fletcher started what is now Loggerhead Marinelife Center.
 Eleanor and her husband Robert had a real estate business in Juno Beach.
 Eleanor began to notice the abundance of sea turtles nesting on our shore in spring and summer.
 She was curious about why so many hatchlings headed landward after hatching, rather than back to sea, and as a result, began some of the earliest research on sea turtles in our area.
 Juno Beach is now recognized as one of the most active nesting beaches in the world!
 Eleanor became known as “The Turtle Lady” throughout the area.

 As Eleanor Fletcher learned more and more about the sea turtles, she began to see that the turtles were threatened by the encroachment of man as he moved and built closer and closer to the shoreline.
 She decided that educating children about the sea turtles and the need for conservation and protection was the best hope for the sea turtles to survive over the long term.
 She began giving classes, first in her home, then above the real estate office as more and more children enjoyed her programs.